Why is inbound US 290 at I-610 currently down to only two lanes?

 We anticipate construction on the interim project to be completed in 2018.
 As construction progresses, TxDOT will open some portions before 2018.
 My290.com will let you know when these openings occur.

 TxDOT’s ultimate vision for the US 290 Corridor involves the construction of the parallel Hempstead Tollway from I-610 to SH 99.
-Due to current funding conditions, that roadway will not likely be built for 20 years.
+But currently funding for the tollway is not available.

 Will the I-610 West Loop northbound exit to US 290 outbound be on the right side of the roadway from now on?